 No. VeriTeQ's UDI only contains a unique 16-digit number.
 This unique number can only be accessed by our proprietary handhel scanner.
 The 16-digit number is then transferred to a secure, password-protected database and used to access implantable medical device information such as serial number, lot number, batch number, manufacturer name, etc. VeriTeQ's radiation dosimeters are only used to measure the exact dose of radiation delivered to a patient at skin level or inside a tumor or tumor area.
 There is no patient identification information on or in these technologies.

 How does the VeriTeQ UDI compare to other forms of UDI technology on the market?

-While other forms of UDI technology such as bar coding systems, labeling systems, RFID systems, etching systems, etc., can be used to help medical device manufacturers (manufacturers of both implantable and non-implantable medical devices) and healthcare providers meet the FDA's UDI requirements, these technologies are used to identify medical devices from outside of the body.
-Once an implantable medical device is separated from its packaging and surgically implanted into a human, the UDI information of the device is no longer readable or accessible.
+While other forms of UDI technology such as bar coding systems, labeling systems, RFID systems, etching systems, etc., can be used to help medical device manufacturers (manufacturers of both implantable and non-implantable medical devices) and healthcare providers meet the FDA's UDI requirements, these technologies are typically used to identify medical devices from outside of the body.
+Once an implantable medical device is separated from its packaging and surgically implanted into a human, the UDI information on the packaging of the device may no longer be readable or easily accessible.

 Are there any health risks to having the VeriTeQ UDI inserted into an implantable medical device or in a human body?

 No. VeriTeQ's implantable RFID technology has been tested and cleared by the FDA.
 It is MRI compatible and safe.

 What types of implantable medical devices can the VeriTeQ UDI be used with?

 The VeriTeQ UDI, in its current form, can be embedded into vascular ports, breast implants, artificial hips, knees, shoulders, and traumatic fracture repair devices.